A Combination Theorem for Metric Bundles: Introduction

-Since the constant $K$ of Proposition \ref{def} will be important, we will find it convenient to refer to an $(f,c)-$ metric bundle as an {\bf $(f,c,K)-$ metric bundle} (with $K = f(2c+1)$) or simply a {\bf metric bundle} when the parameters are not important.
+We will find it convenient to refer to an $(f,c)-$ metric bundle as an {\bf $(f,c,K)-$ metric bundle} (with $K = K_{\ref{def}}(f,c)$), or simply a {\bf metric bundle} when the parameters are not important, and refer to the conclusion of the above proposition as {\em Condition 2(ii)} of Definition \ref{defn-mbdle} of metric bundles.

 For the rest of the paper by a {\bf graph} we will always mean a connected metric graph all of whose edges are of length $1$.
 For a graph $X$, $\mathcal{V} (X)$ will denote its vertex set.
 By a {\bf path} in a graph we will always mean an edge path starting and ending at two vertices.